edmomot/edmomot.github.io/_posts/2024-02-18-plant-stand-with-grow-lights.md

 ## Wiring

 The bulk of the work.
-I couln't think of a better way than running strips down the thin shelf slats and soldering them together.
+I couldn't think of a better way than running strips down the thin shelf slats and soldering them together.

 The process was a bit of assembly line work, cutting wires, cutting and de-soldering LED strips, stripping (the wire, not the clothes), tinning, and soldering together.
 I basically made a wiring harness for each shelf based on standard dimensions, then attached.